ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/groups/retrieve.rst

     GET /v2/groups/threats/12345/victimAssets/emailAddresses/54321

-Where ``54321`` is the ID of an Victim Asset associated with Threat 12345.
+Where ``54321`` is the ID of a Victim Asset associated with Threat 12345.

 Retrieve Associated Victims
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^